-Mayo Clinic offers a one-year ACGME-accredited Cardiovascular Pathology Fellowship Program during which you will learn to understand and diagnose routine, complex and esoteric pathologic specimens relating to cardiovascular conditions and diseases.
+Mayo Clinic in Rochester, Minn., offers a one-year Cardiovascular Pathology Fellowship during which you learn to understand and diagnose routine, complex and esoteric pathologic specimens relating to cardiovascular conditions and diseases.

-Your fellowship experience will include the interpretation of tissues related to:
+Your fellowship experience includes the interpretation of tissues related to: